jhollinger/occams-record/README.md

 **Why not use a different ORM?**

 That's a great idea; check out [sequel](https://rubygems.org/gems/sequel) or [rom](https://rubygems.org/gems/rom)!
 But for large, legacy codebases heavily invested in ActiveRecord, switching ORMs often isn't practical.
-OccamsRecord can help you get some of those wins without throwing everything out.
+OccamsRecord can help you get some of those wins without a rewrite.

 ## Usage